 I thought about calling it “Lemon Boston Cream Pie” but it’s not really that so I’m sticking with “Lemon Cream Filled Cake”.
 It’s very good, but next time I’m going to make it with a scratch sponge cake.
 The white cake mix worked perfectly well, though.
 Plus, it calls for egg whites which is handy since the filling uses yolks.

-Preheat oven to 350 degrees F. Grease and flour a 9 inch round by 3 inch high springform pan.
+- Preheat oven to 350 degrees F. Grease and flour a 9 inch round springform pan.

-When lemon mixture is cool, whip the cream in a mixing bowl and fold in lemon mixture.
+- When lemon mixture is cool, whip the cream in a mixing bowl and fold in cooled lemon mixture.